kishore12078/ASP.NET-core-Web-API/The Big Picture/README.md

 [BindProperty] -> annotation helps populate data automatically to the objects

-MVC:
+MVC:(Models-Views-Controllers)
 -> request will hit first is controller class and has a method named Action.

 CLIENT RENDERED FRONTEND APPLICATION:
 -> Blazor WebAssembly and Blazor Server
--> client rendered applications are fall into the category of Single Page Application(SPA) -> components in Blazor is written by Razor and C# and reused over and over again in the application -> browser make a request to server and it has a UserInterface written by Razor and C# then it will give it to the frontend -> Blazor code will execute in the browser
+-> client rendered applications are fall into the category of Single Page Application(SPA) -> components in Blazor is written by Razor and C# and reused over and over again in the application -> browser make a request to server and it has a UserInterface written by Razor and C# then it will give it to the frontend together with Assemblies and .NET and Browser can render it.

+WebAssembly: -> it is a language which browser can understand like javascript
+             -> it is lower level and binary format
+             -> it is not that we wrote, it is getting by compilation

+-> Blazor code will execute in the browser
+-> Each component in blazor is translated into Class -> '/'which means root url
+-> once blazor application is start, it will eshtablish two way communication and it will exist until the application is close

+BLAZOR SERVER:
+-> it has app.MapBlazorHub() is a class of signalR that helps to eshtablish two way communication